apatheticjedi/asteroids/README.md

 [View the Deployed application here](https://apatheticjedi.github.io/asteroids/)

 This is a version of Atari's 1979 arcade game, Asteroids.
-This game was written in JavaScript and utilizes the browser's local storage to save high scores.
+This game was written in JavaScript using a tutorial and utilizes the browser's local storage to save high scores.

 ![Asteroids game screen shot](./assets/images/screencapture-127-0-0-1-5500-2023-03-07-17_13_31.png)